stasemsoft/FontysICT-sem1/docs/workshops/OOP_languages/readme.md

-# OOP in diverse talen
+# OOP in various languages

-## Inleiding
+## Introduction
-Er zijn een aantal concepten die algemeen gezien worden als definiërend voor Object Oriented ontwikkelen.
-Deze begrippen komen in veel OOP languages voor, maar worden in verschillende talen net wat anders genoteerd (andere syntax).
+There are a number of concepts that are commonly seen as defining Object Oriented development.
+These concepts appear in many OOP languages, but are noted slightly differently in different languages (different syntax).

-+ De concepten `class` en  `object`/`instance`.
++ The concepts `class` and `object`/`instance`.
-+ `constructor` (of `initializer`, `instance creating`, `new`)
++ `constructor` (or `initializer`, `instance creating`, `new`)
 + `Encapsulation` (`properties`, `accessors`, `private`)
-+ `static` methods, fields en properties.
++ `static` methods, fields and properties.
-+ `interface` (`protocol`, `abstract base class`)(dus NIET als in: User Interface!)
++ `interface` (`protocol`, `abstract base class`)(so NOT as in: User Interface!)
 + `inheritance` (sub class, super class, base class, derived class).
-+ Kun je er nog meer verzinnen of vinden internet?
++ Can you make up or find more internet?

-Aantal talen die interessant zijn om te bekijken omdat er een redelijk kans is dat je ze tegen gaat komen:
+Number of languages that are interesting to look at because there is a reasonable chance you will encounter them:
-+ Java (C# en Java liggen dicht bij elkaar (hoe komt dat?)).
++ Java (C# and Java are close (how come?)).
 + Kotlin: Android.
 + Swift: iOS.
 + Python: (Applied Data Science; Infra semester 2).
-+ C++ : bedacht om OOP mogelijk te maken in (een uitbreiding op) C. C++ is net als C gericht op performance.
++ C++ : devised to enable OOP in (an extension to) C. C++, like C, focuses on performance.
-+ ... of ben je geïnteresseerd in een andere taal...
++ ... or are you interested in another language ...

 ![fig:Historie](figures/familytree.png "family tree")

-## De opdracht
+## The assignment

-Kies een taal uit die jou interessant lijkt en ga op internet zoeken hoe de OOP-concepten in die taal geïmplementeerd zijn.
+Pick a language that seems interesting to you and go on the Internet to find how OOP concepts are implemented in that language.
-Is er een student of docent die een taal al kent?
-Misschien staat de docent te popelen om in haar/zijn favo taal een demo te geven?
+Is there a student or teacher who already knows a language?
+Perhaps the teacher is eager to give a demo in her/his favo language?

-+ Kun je alle concepten terugvinden?
-Zo nee, bestaan ze wel in die taal?
-Waarom niet?
-Hebben ze een andere oplossing?
++ Can you find all the concepts?
+If not, do they exist in that language?
+Why not?
+Do they have another solution?
-+ Lijkt het op wat je gewend bent?
-Misschien lijkt het handiger?
-Elegante syntax?
-Of juist minder leesbaar?
++ Is it similar to what you are used to?
+Maybe it seems more convenient?
+Elegant syntax?
+Or just less readable?
-+ Is de taal 'van huis uit' bedoeld voor OOP of lijkt het er later 'aan vastgeplakt' te zijn?
++ Is the language 'natively' intended for OOP or does it seem to have been 'glued on' later?
-+ Neem een programma dat je eerder geprogrammeerd hebt en bedenk hoe anders het zou worden in deze taal.
-Leesbaarder?
-Korter?
++ Take a program you've programmed before and consider how different it would be in this language.
+More readable?
+Shorter?
-+ Er komen vast nog andere vragen boven als je er  mee bezig bent.
++ Other questions are bound to surface as you work on it.
-+ Spreek ook af wat je op het einde wil opleveren: een (geschreven) document?, een video?, presentatie?
++ Also agree on what you want to deliver at the end: a (written) document?, a video?, presentation?

-## Bronnen
+## Resources

 + [https://en.wikipedia.org/wiki/Generational_list_of_programming_languages](https://en.wikipedia.org/wiki/Generational_list_of_programming_languages)
 + [https://www.quora.com/Which-are-the-major-programming-language-families?share=1](https://www.quora.com/Which-are-the-major-programming-language-families?share=1)